Book – The Millionaire Next Door (Summary)

 About The Book –

-According to the Authors, Real wealthy people get much more pleasure from owning substantial amounts of appreciable assets than from displaying a high-consumption lifestyle.
+According to the Authors, wealthy people get much more pleasure from owning substantial amounts of appreciable assets than from displaying a high-consumption lifestyle.

-The Millionaire Next Door divides people into two categories PAW (Prodigious Accumulator of Wealth) and UAW (Under Accumulator of Wealth).
+The Millionaire Next Door divides people into two categories: PAW (Prodigious Accumulator of Wealth) and UAW (Under Accumulator of Wealth).
 The book describes the lifestyle of these people and the choices they make that keep them in their respective categories.

-Few Key Points From the Book
+A few Key Points From the Book

 I) Frugal LifeStyle –